 The book’s title comes from a quote attributed to Albert Einstein: “Everybody is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.”

 Sue’s charm and whimsical sense of humor make her book an enjoyable read throughout, with a heartfelt depth borne of her own life experiences and boundless compassion for others.
 Sue’s keen insight is a boon for parents and teachers alike, whether they are new to learning about dyslexia or in search of a deeper understanding of the dyslexic way of thinking.

-This article was originally published on October 18, 2014 and most recently updated with new information on March 20, 2020.
+This article was originally published on October 18, 2014 and has since been updated with new information.